How RedSeal’s network modeling and risk scoring platform works.

 With this information, RedSeal uses its patented algorithms to calculate an accurate model of your network and how data can move through it.
 You can liken this to the roads on a map.
 RedSeal can show you how (or if) data can move from any point to another.

 Next, RedSeal overlays the host and endpoint information, along with identified vulnerabilities.
 This is like placing houses and buildings along the roads – with information about broken doors and windows.

 But, this is not a map, it’s a model.
 A visual, responsive model you can update daily, ask questions and learn from.

 Risk and compliance managers can see if their network was set up as intended, and get alerts if anything changes.
 They can see if networking devices are securely configured and know exactly what line in the configuration to fix to make them more secure.
-RedSeal shows them their entire network, so they aren’t surprised by risks from datacenters they thought were decommissioned or unauthorized AWS instances.
+RedSeal shows them their entire network and network security infrastructure, so they aren’t surprised by risks from datacenters they thought were decommissioned or unauthorized AWS instances.
 And, they will get a single metric – RedSeal’s Digital Resilience Score — to communicate with their executives.
 This metric can also demonstrate the network’s security posture to cyber insurance providers.